 We will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
-This will be bespoke to each child and recorded on CPOMS.
+Any concerns for these pupils will be recorded on CPOMS.

-Concerns about the potential impact of staff absence - such as our Designated Safeguarding Lead or first aiders - will be discussed immediately with the Trust's Head of Safeguarding.
+Concerns about the potential impact of staff absence - such as our Designated Safeguarding Lead-will be discussed immediately with the Trust.

-13. Peer on Peer Abuse
+15. Peer on Peer Abuse

-During the closure a revised process may be required for managing any report of such abuse and supporting victims.
+During the period of restricted attendance in school a revised process may be required for managing any report of such abuse and supporting victims.